MetalOnes/Home-Assistant-Config/README.md

 ### Recent Changes worth mentioning:

+* Switched to MySQL db.
+Updated to 0.85.1
 * Lots of lovelace work
 * Lovelace updates and changes
 * Updated to 0.81.1, Lovelace work begins